Burning shoulder pain is a common problem and can be extremely unpleasant.

 It may be there constantly or come and go, affect a small area or travel down the arm or even in to the neck or back.
 It often affects how well you sleep.

 Burning shoulder pain may be caused by a problem in the shoulder joint or surrounding tissues, however in most cases, it is actually related to a problem in the neck, even if there are no neck symptoms.

-Here we will look at the most common causes of burning pain in the shoulder and the common features of each, such as associated symptoms and typical age groups affected, to help you identify which one is most likely to be the cause including how to tell whether it is a shoulder problem or actually something wrong in the neck.
+Here we will look at the most common causes of burning pain in the shoulder and the common features of each, such as associated symptoms and typical age groups affected.

-So how can you tell if your burning shoulder pain is due to a shoulder problem or a neck problem.
-Here is a simple guide to help.
+Here is a simple guide to help you work out if your burning shoulder pain is due to a shoulder problem or a neck problem:

 As most cases of burning pain in the shoulder tend to be due to an issue in the neck, we will start there, and then go on to look at possible shoulder problems or other medical conditions that can cause burning shoulder pain.

 Often, burning pain in the shoulder is actually caused by a problem in the neck or surrounding nerves.
 Even if you haven’t noticed any pain or stiffness in the neck itself, it may be what is called “referred pain”, meaning that the pain is felt in a different location to the source of the problem.